AvePoint/cloud-api/docs/elements/baseline-management/tenant-action.md

-# Tenant baseline action
+# Monitor Tenants

-Use this API to execute tenant actions.
+Use this API to monitor tenants by performing actions to the tenants.

 ## Permissions